Legal aid in proceedings in France

 If your reference tax income exceeds the income ceiling, you are not eligible for full legal aid.

 On the other hand, you may be eligible for partial legal aid.
-This requires that your reference tax income does not exceed the limits set for the allocation of partial legal aid.
+To do this, your reference tax income must not exceed the limits set for the allocation of partial legal aid.

 The rate of partial legal aid may be 25% and go to 55% full legal aid.